 Learning how to ride a bike can be a significant milestone in a child’s life.
-But before the training wheels are locked and the helmets are strapped, you need to find the perfect bike for your child.
-Bikes that are too large or too small can be difficult to control and maneuver, so understanding what size bike to purchase can be crucial to their experience.
+But before you lock in the training wheels and strap on their helmet, you need to find them the perfect sized bike.
+Bikes that are too large or too small can be difficult to control and maneuver.
+Therefore, understanding what size bike to purchase can be crucial to a child’s experience.
 Get a handle on the ins and outs of children’s bike sizing with this guide.

 TAKE THE WHEEL